|

 Deep, Terror of the Zygons, The Power of Kroll);

-Peladon, The Pirate Planet, and others); he saw hydrogen
+Peladon, The Pirate Planet, and others); they saw hydrogen

 plants "built along typical Scott-Bailey principles" (The Brain